KieranStewart/team-project-2235-swen-261-2-therightangle/docs/DesignDoc.md

 This section describes the web interface flow; this is how the user views and interacts with the web application.

-When the application is initally opened, a user is brought to the login screen where they can input their login information if they have a preexisting account.
-If the user needs to create an account they can click the button "Create An Account" which will lead them to a serparate page that inquires for a new username, password, and email.
+When the application is initially opened, a user is brought to the login screen where they can input their login information if they have a preexisting account.
+If the user needs to create an account they can click the button "Create An Account" which will lead them to a separate page that inquires for a new username, password, and email.
 Once an account is created the user gets a confirmation message and brought back to the original login screen.

 For a user that is just a volunteer, they are brought to a Homepage that contains a header with directories to logging out, the current Homepage, and Checkout.
 Below the header lies the Cupboard with the list of needs, and below that there a section labeled "Detail section".
 When a user clicks a need this view will change to display the details of that specific need.
 Below that there's a Search bar for the Cupboard, and below that is the Users funding basket.
 When adding and removing needs from a users funding basket the user remains on the same page.
 When clicking the Checkout they are brought to a separate page which displays they're current basket and prompts for confirmation.
 When confirmed user is brought to a page that relays the succes of payments and prompts them to direct a different page.